Liver and Gallbladder Meridians for Yoga

 • The primary pathway continues to descend laterally across to the centre of the buttock

-• It then descends the lateral aspect of leg and ends on the lateral side of the fourth toe
+• It then descends the lateral aspect of the leg and ends on the lateral side of the fourth toe

 Acupressure Points for Yoga

-During your yoga practice some poses may compress these points and others will release the compression.
+During your yoga practice, some poses may compress these points, and others will release the compression.
 You can also place gentle pressure on these points before, during or after your practice.

 Liver 3 (TaiChong):

-This point moves Liver Qi and it nourishes Liver blood and Liver Yin.
+This point moves Liver Qi, and it nourishes Liver blood and Liver Yin.
 Use this point for overall stress, headaches, menstrual irregularities, and pain.

 LOCATION: On the top of the foot, in the hollow between the bones of the big toe and second toe.